-TIP: Because the boards are on a flat surface, press down on the boards while clamping to mark sure the boards will be level.
+TIP: Since the boards are on a flat surface, press down on the boards while clamping to make sure the boards will remain level.

 Once the boards are clamped and both ends are aligned, take the 2-1/2″ screws (1-1/4″ if you are using a 1″x4″ board) and attach the two boards together with the screws.

-Add the two other 20″ boards the same way until you are left with your tabletop.
+Add the two other 20″ boards the same way until you have created your tabletop.

 TIP: If your clamps are not big enough to clamp all the boards together, use a wall!

-Now that the top is assembled, sand the wood to make sure you have a smooth top plus round the edges.
+Now that the top is assembled, sand the wood to make sure you have a smooth top and rounded edges.

-When you are happy with the smoothness of the top (it will not be completely bump-free) add the wood finish you want.
-This could be a stain or just Tung Oil to help protect your wood.
+When you are happy with the smoothness of the top (it will not be completely bump-free), add the wood finish you want.
+This could be a stain or you could use Tung Oil to help protect your wood.
 I wanted a natural look so I just applied Tung Oil to the top.